-This Apple Butter Pumpkin Pie with Brown Sugar Streusel is a fun twist on the classic pumpkin pie recipe and would be the perfect Thanksgiving pie!
+This Apple Butter Pumpkin Pie with Streusel Topping is a fun twist on the classic pumpkin pie recipe and would be the perfect Thanksgiving pie!
 This easy pie recipe is rich and flavorful, and can be baked in a homemade pie crust or in a pre-made pie crust.
-Plus, a step-by-step video.

 Why You’ll Love This Thanksgiving Dessert: